Welcome Center

 Will there be tulips this year?

-Due to construction last fall, we were not able to plant tulip bulbs.
 We are exploring a couple of new spaces near the Welcome Center and/or the front gate area for our tulip display in future years.

 What are some of the sustainable and eco-friendly features of the building?

-The new Welcome Center at Lakewood is one of the first net-zero energy ready buildings in Minneapolis, meaning it was designed to produce as much energy as it uses.
+The Welcome Center at Lakewood is one of the first net-zero energy ready buildings in Minneapolis, meaning it was designed to produce as much energy as it uses.
 (It is net-zero “ready” because it has to pass a year-long test before it’s official.)
 Net-zero energy can be accomplished through the building’s geothermal mechanical system, high-performance building envelope, and use of renewable energy created by a rooftop solar array.

 In addition to designing a building that generates solar energy and uses fewer resources for heating and cooling, several sustainability practices were employed during the project’s design and construction.
 These include: